-Social-emotional development, emotion regulation, parenting, family systems, substance use, children of substance-dependent caregivers
+Social-emotional development, emotion regulation, parenting, family systems, substance use, children of caregivers with substance use disorders

 Julia Shadur is an Assistant Professor of Childhood Studies in the School of Integrative Studies and in Human Development and Family Science at George Mason University.
 She earned her B.A. in Psychology from Tufts University and her Ph.D. in Clinical Psychology from the University of North Carolina at Chapel Hill.
 As part of her doctoral training, she completed a minor concentration in Quantitative Psychology and her clinical psychology internship at the Mt.
 Washington Pediatric Hospital in Baltimore.
 Dr. Shadur completed an F32-funded postdoctoral fellowship in the Department of Human Development and Quantitative Methodology and at the Center for Addictions, Personality, and Emotion Research in the Department of Psychology, both at the University of Maryland in College Park.

 Dr. Shadur’s program of research focuses on the intergenerational transmission of addiction and emotion dysregulation, and examines both basic and prevention research questions regarding the development of emotion regulation among young children with caregivers who have substance use disorders.
 Her research is grounded within the frameworks of developmental psychopathology and developmental science, and her work explores the multifaceted factors that impact emotion regulation and risk-taking behaviors across development.
-She focuses on the contextual, family, and parenting factors that impact young children of substance-dependent caregivers.
+She focuses on the contextual, family, and parenting factors that impact young children with caregivers who have substance use disorders.
 She is particularly interested in how parental addiction impacts emotion-specific parenting behaviors (i.e., parent emotion socialization), and how these parenting behaviors then impact children’s emotion regulation and subsequent risk for substance use.
 Dr. Shadur employs a broad range of quantitative methods and analytic techniques to accomplish her research aims, including factor analysis, structural equation modeling / latent growth curve modeling, and multilevel modeling.